tm1-sued/finding_chart/README.md

 4) `finding_chart.py init_my_starnames_and_coords.yml`
    - generates finding charts for the stars in the file `my_star_coords_txt` and outputs them in `./fc_my_star_coords_file/`

-Use at your own peril and have fun observing
+Use at your own peril and have fun observing.

 written by T. Maedler